Eating Duck During Pregnancy – Benefits, Risks and Precautions

 2. Immunity Booster

-Duck meat is a good source of antioxidants with the presence of a mineral called Selenium.
-It works on preventing inflammation and getting the body cells from being damaged.
+Duck meat is a good source of antioxidants, and it contains a mineral called selenium.
+It works to prevent inflammation and prevent the body cells from being damaged, as well as improve thyroid functioning (5).
 Prevent cell damage and prevent inflammation, thereby boosting your immune system.
-Hence, duct meat helps a pregnant to fight different infections or diseases that may occur during pregnancy.
+Hence, duct meat helps a pregnant woman fight different infections or diseases that may occur during pregnancy.
+It is also an excellent source of zinc, which also helps pregnant women strengthen their immune system or offers an antioxidant defence mechanism (6) (7).

 3. Promotes Healthy Heart

-Duck meat has Omega-3 fatty acids, which help develop the baby’s nervous system, brains, and eyes.
+Duck meat has Omega-3 fatty acids, which help develop the baby’s nervous system, brain, and eyes (1).
 These fatty acids also help lower high blood pressure levels and thus reduce the potential risk of evolving heart ailments.

 4. Source of Antioxidants

 Duck meat has antioxidants that effectively fight free radicals in the body.
 The presence of extra free radicals in the body can cause different diseases like diabetes, cancer, and heart issues.
-Antioxidants protect the body cells against free radicals.
+Antioxidants protect the body cells against free radicals and reduce the chances of developing pregnancy complications like preterm birth and foetal growth restriction (FGR) (8).

 5. Excellent Source of Vitamin B

 Vitamin B, also known as Vitamin B complex, is found abundantly in duck meat.
-Vitamin B complex comprises eight vitamins; all these are put together with help in multiple ways to the mother and the growth of the fetus and then the baby.
+Vitamin B complex comprises eight vitamins; all these are put together to help the mother in multiple ways, including the growth of the fetus and then the baby.
 Some examples are increased energy levels, brain development, neural tube formation, vision, nervous system spine, etc.

 6. Rich Calcium and Phosphorus

 The presence of calcium and phosphorus plays an essential role in developing and strengthening the bones and teeth of the baby.
-Calcium also helps in building the baby’s muscles, heart and nerves.
-It helps to prevent preeclampsia and osteoporosis that are common pregnancy complications faced by many pregnant women.
+Calcium also helps build the baby’s muscles, heart, and nerves.
+It helps to prevent preeclampsia and osteoporosis, which are common pregnancy complications faced by many pregnant women.

-Hemoglobin is found in Red Blood Cells within the body.
+Haemoglobin is found in red blood cells within the body.
 These help in transmitting oxygen to the tissues in the body.
-Duck meat is a high source of iron content, thereby helping in preventing iron deficiency and avoiding Anemia.
+Duck meat is a high source of iron content, thereby helping prevent iron deficiency and avoiding anaemia (9).
 An expectant mother needs a sufficient quantity of iron for the unborn baby and herself.

 Risks of Eating Duck When Pregnant

 Below are the two commonly related risks of eating duck when pregnant.
-Read them to understand and take a conscious decision before eating duck.
+Read them to understand and make a conscious decision before eating duck.

 1. Listeria or Listeriosis

-Listeria monocytogenes is a type of pathogenic bacteria that are found in animal meat, cheese, soil water, etc. They can survive in refrigerated foods like refrigerated pates, meat spreads, ready-to-eat meat, dairy products, etc. When a pregnant mother consumes this bacterium through food, it can easily transmit the bacteria to the baby.
-Symptoms of listeria include fever, muscle pain, chills, headache, etc. At times the risks include meningitis, spontaneous abortion, and other bacterial infection.
+Listeria monocytogenes is a type of pathogenic bacteria that is found in animal meat, cheese, soil water, etc. They can survive in refrigerated foods like refrigerated pates, meat spreads, ready-to-eat meat, dairy products, etc. When a pregnant mother consumes this bacterium through food, it can easily transmit the bacteria to the baby.
+Symptoms of listeria include fever, muscle pain, chills, headache, etc. At times, the risks include meningitis, spontaneous abortion, and other bacterial infections.

 2. Toxoplasmosis